Cover photo by John Wilkinson.

 Females are highly variable and range from all red or orange to green and black.

-Most similar to Agriocnemis gratiosa (Gracious Wisp).
+The White-masked Wisp is most similar to Agriocnemis gratiosa (Gracious Wisp).
 The White-masked Wisp can be told apart by its tapered and joined postocular spots and the white moustache stripe in the males.
 These two species are the largest Southern African wisps which helps to separate them from the other smaller species.

 Click here for more details on identification.